Skip to main content

 An annual Trucked Recycled Water Use Permit, obtained from the District, is required.
 Users must agree to comply with state requirements for recycled water use, and vehicles must be inspected by District staff.
 Trucked recycled water can be used within the District’s service area, in portions of southern Mono County, and in the Reds Meadow area as shown on the MCWD Recycled Water Use Area map.

-Click here for MCWD Trucked Recycled Water Program Requirements
+MCWD Trucked Recycled Water Program Requirements and Application

 If you have any questions, please contact the MCWD Wastewater Chief Plant Operator at 760-934-2596 ext.
 306.